freeCodeCampTO/fcc-motivation/README.md

 This is an AWS Lambda function written in Go.
 It tweets a motivational quote about programming every morning [@freeCodeCampTO](https://twitter.com/freeCodeCampTO).
 Read the [blog about it](https://medium.freecodecamp.org/running-a-free-twitter-bot-on-aws-lambda-66160eb4de4) on Medium.

+The code for the function (`main.go`) runs on AWS Lambda.
+The quotes themselves are pulled directly from the `index.xml` file in this repo.

 # Contributing

 We welcome contributions!
 Here are a few ways you can contribute: